The Art of Transitional Ministry

 This education is offered by the Transitional Ministry Education Consortium, a 20-year old group dedicated to offering up-to-date educational ministry for the PCUSA and other mainline denominations.

-The Reverend Renée Rico confesses to be both excited and challenged by the opportunities of ministry in these times in the church.
-Renée began her “accidental intentional interim” ministry career straight out of seminary, serving in churches across the West as interim solo, head of staff and associate pastor positions, as well as in a couple of United Methodist congregations.
-Now in her 9th interim position, she currently serves as Transitional Pastor at San Jose First United Methodist Church.
+The Rev. Renée Rico confesses to be both excited and challenged by the opportunities of ministry in these times in the church.
+She began her “accidental intentional interim” ministry career straight out of seminary, serving in churches across the west as interim solo, head of staff and associate pastor positions, as well as in a couple of United Methodist congregations.

+Renée currently serves as transitional pastor at Faith Presbyterian Church in Sierra Vista, Ariz.
 She has served on and led faculty teams for education events on The Art of Transitional Ministry for the Presbyterian Church (USA) since 2002.
-Outside of church, Renée has many interests, including a love of Mexican food, knitting (she teaches and designs her own line of patterns) and spinning, and is a certified aquatics fitness instructor.
+Outside of church, she has many interests, including a love of Mexican food, knitting (she teaches and designs her own line of patterns) and spinning, and is a certified aquatics fitness instructor.
 Her two cats, Izzie and Brandy, are her companions at home.

 Full refund minus administrative fee up to $75 per person will be made if cancellation is received more than 30 days prior to the conference.
-There are generally no refunds for cancellations received on or after 30 days prior to the start of the event nor any applying of the deposit toward other charges or future deposits.
+There are generally no refunds for cancellations received on or after 30 days prior to the start of the event nor any applying of the amount paid toward other charges or future conferences.

 Mo-Ranch is 90 miles one-way, or a 2-hour drive from the nearest airport (SAT), allow 3 hours travel/check-in time for departures.
 We recommend generally scheduling arriving flights before 3 p.m. and departing flights after 3 p.m. to be sure you do not miss any of your event.